-Requirements vary by school, but regardless of whether you're applying to a fully online college or an online program at a traditional school, be prepared to complete an application form, pay a fee and provide your high school transcript.
+Requirements vary by school, but regardless of whether you're applying to a fully online college or an online program at a traditional school, be prepared to complete an application form, pay a fee and send in your high school transcript.
 Highly selective campus-based schools may also ask for a personal statement or resume of extracurricular activities.
-Some online schools have begun waiving the fee, but you should expect to pay an average of $41, according to a 2015 U.S. News & World Report analysis.
+Some online schools have begun waiving the fee, but you should expect to pay an average of $43, according to a 2019 U.S. News & World Report analysis.

-Fully online colleges cater to diverse students, so their application process may be designed to ensure the school is able to meet each applicant's needs.
+Fully online colleges cater to diverse students, so their application process may be designed to determine whether the school is able to meet each applicant's needs.
 As part of this process, you may be required to take a specialized assessment test to determine your best placement within a program.
 In addition, fully online colleges typically like to speak directly with applicants to discuss career goals and other objectives.
-These admissions interviews can be done over the phone or via Skype in some cases.
+These admissions interviews can be done over the phone or via Skype, FaceTime or Zoom in some cases.

-You'll likely need to figure out whether to take the ACT or SAT, so be sure to read up on how to prepare for either with our Guide to the SAT/ACT.
+You'll likely need to figure out whether you need to take the ACT or SAT, so be sure to read up on the differences with our Guide to the SAT/ACT.
 Here are some additional application tips:

 As with the application itself, the best time to apply to college can vary depending on whether you are interested in a fully online college or an online program at a traditional college.

-But before we can talk about specific deadlines, you need to understand the two following terms:
+But before we can talk about specific deadlines, you should understand the two following terms:

 When it comes to the actual process of filling out an application, submitting it and waiting for a response, it can take several months at some traditional schools.
 Fully online colleges seem to have shorter turnaround times, and some institutions may return their decision in less than four weeks.